decode-stack/carmelpolystorage/README.md

   <p align="center">

 ###
-This is a storage available for students studying at carmel polytechnic college!This is a AI Bot It works by connecting to the WhatsApp baileys Web socket!Which send notes and study materials via WhatsApp!
+This is a AI Bot It works through WhatsApp baileys Web socket!Which send notes and study materials via WhatsApp for students!

 ### NOTICE 🇩🇪